Night Light (song)

-"Night Light" is a song by British singer Jessie Ware from her debut studio album, Devotion.
+"Night Light" is a song by British singer-songwriter Jessie Ware from her debut studio album, Devotion.
 The song was released in the United Kingdom as a digital download on 25 September 2012.
 The song was written by Jessie Ware, Kid Harpoon and Dave Okumu.
 The song peaked at number 95 on the UK Singles Chart.

 Music video

 A music video to accompany the release of "Night Light" was first released onto YouTube on 18 September 2012 at a total length of four minutes and thirteen seconds.